HadrienG2/spack-based-singularity/README.md

       (e.g. running unit tests of ACTS)
 - [ ] Find a solution for cases where we really want to build multiple variants of the same image (e.g. ACTS Debug vs RelDeb)
-- [ ] A build failure currently requires restarting everything from scratch.
+- [ ] A build/test failure currently requires restarting everything, unlike
+      Docker whose layers provide nifty snapshots.
 Can this be helped?
+- [ ] Find out a way to make the run-time environment available in tests.